antoine3000/dok-antoine/content/fabac-assignments/2020-02-26-3D-scanning-printing/_index.md

 ## Requirements

 Meshroom needs a [CUDA-Enabled GPU](https://en.wikipedia.org/wiki/CUDA) in order to run properly.
 My computer doesn't have this type of processor, but I found a solution to get decent results without the full capacity of the software.
-I'll explain it later in the process.
+I will explain it later in the process.

 ### Installation

 1. Download the binary from [Meshroom home page](https://alicevision.org/#meshroom)
 2. Unzip it in any folder.
 3. Open a terminal and from this folder run `./Meshroom` to launch the GUI.
-In my case I've to type ` ~/Documents/Apps/Meshroom-2019.2.0/./Meshroom` to launch the app.
+In my case I have to type ` ~/Documents/Apps/Meshroom-2019.2.0/./Meshroom` to launch the app.

 ### How-to

 1. Take pictures around the object you want to scan
 2. Import them into Meshroom, in drag and drop in the window.
 3. If you have a CUDA-Enabled GPU, simply press the `start` button.
-If not, you'll have to delete 3 nodes: `PrepareDenseScene` `DepthMap` and `DepthMapFilter` and connect the output of `StructureFromMotion` to the input of `Meshing`, and finally press the `start` button.
+If not, you will have to delete 3 nodes: `PrepareDenseScene` `DepthMap` and `DepthMapFilter` and connect the output of `StructureFromMotion` to the input of `Meshing`, and finally press the `start` button.

 ## Problems I encountered